How to Help Those Affected by the Winter Storm in Texas

 "When you look at these images, people don't have basic things they need," Hoda Kotb said.

-"There are so many ways we can help," Jenna said.
+"There are so many ways we can help," Bush Hager said.
 "I've been so inspired, and also it wasn't a surprise to me, by neighbors that are checking in on their older neighbors, by people that have taken in people with newborn babies because they have electricity and they don't."

 Here are some other ways people can donate to help those in Texas.